 Investment Trust Company v.
 HMRC

-Jonathan Swift QC appears for HMRC in this case arising out of overpayments of VAT over a number of years.
+Jonathan Swift KC appears for HMRC in this case arising out of overpayments of VAT over a number of years.

 David Bedenham acted for HMRC in this appeal relating to whether building works constituted an extension or enlargement of an existing building for the purposes of Group 5 of Schedule 8 of VATA.